paulgoetze/weka-jruby/README.md

 #### Creating a new classifier

-For building a new classifiers model based on training instances you can use the following syntax:
+To build a new classifiers model based on training instances you can use the following syntax:

 ```ruby